Local permutation tests for conditional independence: Introduction

 So far we have mainly reviewed various ways of measuring CI and constructing test statistics.
 For testing problems, it is also important to determine a reasonable critical value, that results in small type I and type II errors.
 The current literature usually considers one of the following three approaches for setting critical values.

 \begin{itemize} \item \textbf{Asymptotic method.} The first common approach is based on the limiting null distribution of a test statistic.
 Once the limiting null distribution is known, the critical value is determined by using a quantile of this limiting distribution or a bootstrap procedure.
 In order to obtain a tractable asymptotic distribution, the test statistic typically has an asymptotically linear or quadratic form.
 Examples of CI tests based on the asymptotic approach include~\cite{su2008nonparametric,huang2010testing,zhang2012kernel,wang2015conditional,strobl2019approximate,shah2020hardness,zhou2020test}.
 Due to technical hurdles, this line of work often focuses on a pointwise (rather than uniform) type I error guarantee with a few exceptions~\citep{shah2020hardness,lundborg2021conditional}. \item \textbf{Model-X framework.} Formalized by \cite{candes2016panning}, the model-X framework builds on the assumption that the conditional distribution $P_{X|Z}$ is (approximately) known.
-In this case, one can compute a set of test statistics, which are exchangeable under the null, by exploiting the knowledge of $P_{X|Z}$.
-The critical value is then set to be an empirical quantile of these test statistics, and the resulting test has finite-sample validity.
-Nevertheless, this methodology may not be appropriate for applications where $P_{X|Z}$ is not known or hard to estimate. \item \textbf{Local permutation method.} The third approach is based on local permutations.
+In this case, one can compute a set of test statistics, which are exchangeable under the null, by exploiting the knowledge of $P_{X|Z}$ either through direct resampling as in \cite{candes2016panning} or via a permutation method as in \cite{berrett2020conditional}.
+The critical value is then set to be an empirical quantile of these test statistics, and the resulting test has finite-sample validity. \cite{berrett2020conditional} rigorously characterize the excess type I error when an estimate of $P_{X|Z}$ is considered, and also demonstrate situations where this excess error is asymptotically negligible.
+Nevertheless, this methodology may not be appropriate for applications where $P_{X|Z}$ is hard to estimate. \item \textbf{Local permutation method.} The third approach is based on local permutations.
 This method generates a reference distribution by randomly permuting $Y$ within subclasses, which are defined in terms of the proximity of the conditional variable $Z$.
 Then the critical value is determined as a quantile of this reference distribution.
 The work of \cite{margaritis2005distribution,fukumizu2008kernel,doran2014permutation,sen2017model} fall into this category.
 When observing multiple samples with the same value of $Z$ is possible, this method can yield an exact CI test with reasonable power against certain alternatives.
 However, its validity has not been fully explored beyond discrete settings. \end{itemize}